csc-training/geocomputing_course/materials/batch_job.md

 * If you have run the code on some other machine (your laptop?), as a first guess you can reserve the same amount of CPUs and memory as that machine has.
 * You can also check more closely what resources are used with `top` on Mac and Linux or `task manager` on Windows when running on the other machine.
-* If your program does the same or similar thing more than once, you can estimate that the total run time by multiplying the one time run time with number of runs.
+* If your program does the same or similar thing more than once, you can estimate the total run time by multiplying the one-time run time by the number of runs.
 * The first resource reservation on supercomputer is often a guess, do not worry too much, just adjust it later.
 * Before reserving multiple CPUs, check if your code can make use them.
 * Before reserving multiple nodes, check if your code can make use them.
 Most GIS tools can not.